 Our past performance has been and our future performance is substantially dependent on the performance of our current executive officers and certain key engineering, sales, marketing, financial, technical and customer support personnel.
-If we lost the services of one or more of our executives or key employees, a replacement could be difficult to recruit and our business could be adversely affected.
+If we lose the services of one or more of our executives or key employees, a replacement could be difficult to recruit and we may not be able to grow our business.